zeeev/mergeSVcallers/README.md

 # mergeSVcallers
-Creating an integrated SV is difficult.
+Creating an integrated SV callset is difficult.
 The code associated with this project was designed to help merge SVs in a consistent and straightforward way.
 The inputs to mergeSVcallers are Tabix merged VCF files and the output is a merged VCF file.
 MergeSVcallers can be re-run iteratively.

 Please feel free to join the SV merge quest!